sQuad Core: Inside Abu Dhabi's female-only gaming lounge

 There’s no shortage of gaming lounges in the UAE but a newly opened location in Abu Dhabi offers something a little different: it’s entirely for women.

-Gaming hub sQuad core, located inside Abu Dhabi Ladies Club, caters exclusive to female gamers, providing a space for women who would like to socialise with others with a shared interest.
+Gaming hub sQuad core, located inside Abu Dhabi Ladies Club, caters exclusively to female gamers, providing a space for women who would like to socialise with others with a shared interest.

 The space has a gaming section, complete with specially designed chairs and computers, as well as HyperX headphones, while another area features sofas and chairs, a big screen TV and consoles such as a PlayStation 4 and Nintendo Switch.
 There are also board games on offer.